Analysis | The best prop bets for Super Bowl LV

 Over 19.5 yards -110

 This one is predicated on the assumption that it only will hit if there’s a defensive pass interference penalty on a long pass play, and neither team has any particularly striking deep threat.
-Among the pass-catchers in this game, Tampa Bay’s Scotty Miller is tops in average depth of target at 16 yards per target (ninth in the NFL during the regular season) and Kansas City’s Tyreek Hill is next at 12.9 (tied for 30th).
-Combine that with Tom Brady’s aging arm (20.6 percent of his passes were considered bad throws this season, fourth-worst in the league), the Chiefs’ quick-strike offense (Patrick Mahomes ranked just 13th in intended air yards per attempt this season) and the fact that the Bucs were flagged for DPI only eight times, and the under is worth a look.
+Among the pass-catchers in this game, Tampa Bay’s Scotty Miller is tops in average depth of target at 16 yards per target (ninth in the NFL during the regular season), and Kansas City’s Tyreek Hill is next at 12.9 (tied for 30th).
+Combine that with Tom Brady’s aging arm (20.6 percent of his passes were considered bad throws this season, fourth worst in the league), the Chiefs’ quick-strike offense (Patrick Mahomes ranked just 13th in intended air yards per attempt) and the fact that the Bucs were flagged for DPI only eight times, and the under is worth a look.

 — Matt Bonesteel